Augur: Nexus is a free module for Foundry VTT that helps turn separate maps into a connected world you can move through.

 Browse connected places from a dedicated Nexus panel instead of hunting through a flat scene list.
 This makes it much easier to see how locations relate to each other and jump where you need to go.

 The Nexus sidebar is one of the most useful parts of the module once your campaign starts growing.
-It shows connected scenes as a browsable hierarchy, lets you collapse and expand branches, search through your world, highlight the current location, and open linked destinations directly from the same panel.
+It shows connected scenes as a browsable hierarchy, lets you collapse and expand branches, search through your world, highlight your current location, and open linked destinations directly from the same panel.

 It also helps with world management, not just navigation.
-You can set a main Nexus scene (Your game's "Main Map" essentially), create new root scenes (scenes without parents, like world maps), see pending destinations that have not been opened yet, and manage scenes in the tree without dropping back into a generic scene directory.
+You can set a main Nexus scene (your game's "Main Map" essentially), create new root scenes (scenes without parents, like world maps), see pending destinations that have not been opened yet, and manage scenes in the tree without dropping back into a generic scene directory.

 Back Navigation: